 A drink’s pour cost is calculated by taking the cost of the product used and dividing it by the cost of the product sold.
 Or, more simply, your inventory usage divided by your sales.

 The average bar runs a 25-30% pour cost, but the aim, of course, is to decrease this as much as you can, a common goal being 20%.
 But what does a pour cost really tell us?
 It’s all about knowing the meaning of this critical figure—the numbers behind the number.
 Pour costs can be broken down into three factors:

 To understand these factors, you need to dive deeper into the other profitability issues in your bar.
 Let’s look at the next one.

-Pricing a drink menu is a complex thing, and what’s included on your menu will have a huge affect on those dollars.
-You need to take considerable care in developing an innovative and balanced menu for your bar or restaurant.
-Here are the things you’ll want to consider:
+Pricing a drink menu is a complex thing, and what’s included on your menu will have a huge effect on those dollars.
+You need to take considerable care in developing an innovative and balanced menu for your bar or restaurant. ere are the things you’ll want to consider: